 - Indices

-Features of CFDs:
+Features of CFDs

-CFDs allow investors to track or speculate on the performance of assets without requiring physical ownership.
-For example, tracking the NASDAQ or S&P 500 through a CFD doesn’t involve owning any shares in the companies listed on those indices. -
+- No ownership of the asset: CFDs allow you to track or speculate on the performance of assets without requiring physical ownership.
+For example, tracking the NASDAQ or S&P 500 through a CFD doesn't involve owning any shares in the companies listed on those indices.

-The trading hours for CFDs are based on the markets they track, and these hours may differ depending on time zones and daylight saving adjustments.
+- Different trading hours: The trading hours for CFDs are based on the markets they track, and these hours may differ depending on time zones and daylight saving adjustments.